zmkfirmware/zmk/docs/blog/2025-xx-xx-zephyr-4-1.md

 ### Bootloader Setup

 With the version bump, the previous method to enable `&bootloader` has been disabled.
 Instead, ZMK is introducing _boot retention_, which as a side effect also enables `&bootloader` for SoCs which previously didn't work with said behavior, such as the STM32F072.
 To set up boot retention for your board, please read through [the dedicated page](/docs/development/hardware-integration/bootloader).
-No changes are needed for shields.

 ### nRF52840 NFC Pins as GPIO